JoyShaheb/rick-morty-wiki/notes.md

 * ✅ add vercel.json for hosting
 * add redux to the project
 * add animated loading skeleton feature
+* make all the route links small letter
+* remove all the console.log comments
+* add beautiful comments and documentations

 ## future features